nikitaDanilenko/ndga/Flow.md

 data Path a = Final Vertex | From Vertex a (Path a)
 ```

-Flow improvement and maximal flows
+Flow improvement and maximum flows
 ==================================

 This function non-deterministically computes an augmenting path with